Going Through Customs To and From Canada…

-Everyone crossing the border is required to speak to a customs officer, usually just to answer a few questions to establish your citizenship and the purpose for your trip.
-You are required to have photo identification for yourself and Birth Certificates for any children traveling with you.
-Proper identification includes a birth certificate, Passport, citizenship card, a record of landing or a certificate of Indian status.
+Everyone crossing the border is required to speak to a customs officer to answer a few questions that establish your citizenship and clarify the purpose for your trip.
+You are required to have photo identification for yourself and birth certificates for any children traveling with you.
+Proper identification includes a birth certificate, passport, citizenship card, a record of landing or a certificate of Indian status.

 You must also declare all goods you will leave behind, including all gifts.

 All firearms must be declared at the Canadian border.

 When returning home, you’ll be required to clear Customs Service and declare all articles you acquired abroad.
 If you are bringing large or expensive items for use during your trip that you’ll be taking back with you (such as snow machines, skis, cameras, etc.), it’s a good idea to register them with Customs before you leave the country – or have proof-of-purchase with you to ensure easy clearance on your return trip.